Praseetha-KR/imagineer/src/_posts/2015-05-11-the-why-of-video-compression.markdown

 title:  "The why of video compression"
 date:   2015-05-11 11:52:00
 categories: blog
+blurb: "The importance of video compression through some interesting figures"
 ---

 This article explains the importance of video compression through some interesting figures.